dmoreq/our_spends/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue or contact the project maintainers.

-Thank you for contributing to Family Expense Tracker!
+Thank you for contributing to Our Spends!